Financial Transparency

 TCESD2 has included detailed debt information on this page for transparency purposes.
 TCESD2 doesn’t currently have any tax-supported debt and hasn’t held a bond election since 2005.
 The needs of TCESD2 don’t generally rise to a level large enough to offset the expenses related to a bond issuance so TCESD2 typically acquires debt directly from financial institutions through a competitive request for proposal (RFP) process to ensure the lowest rate opportunity.
 TCESD’s Board-approved financial policies guide the level of debt acquired by the District and is reviewed each time new debt is considered and annually during the fiscal year Budget development process.

-Tax-supported debt obligations expressed as total and per capita: TCESD2 doesn’t have any tax-pledged debt.
+Tax-supported debt obligations expressed as total and per capita: TCESD2 has no tax-pledged debt.

 Total Revenue-supported debt obligations

-Total lease-purchase or lease-revenue obligations: TCESD2 doesn’t currently have any lease related obligations.
+Total lease-purchase or lease-revenue obligations: TCESD2 has no lease-related obligations.

 Historical bond election information that includes date of election, purpose and amount: There have been no recent bond elections for TCESD2.
 The last bond election was held in 2005 and all related obligations have been fully paid off.